 The Creative Curriculum

-Our ‘Creative Curriculum’, which is taught in either a 2 or 4 year rolling programme, aims to foster a life-long love of learning, through adopting a practical and cross-curricular approach to learning.
+Our Curriculum aims to foster a life-long love of learning, through adopting a practical and cross-curricular approach to learning.

 At every opportunity we aim to connect learning, and give children real life experiences that they can relate their learning to.
 We plan using progressive skills in all subjects.
 These skills underpin everything we do and we believe that if we rigorously drive home knowledge and skills then our children will have the tools needed to be successful independent learners for life.